Reviews You Can Rely On

 Ventilation

 A day of skiing can be filled with dramatic temperature swings.
 Skiers might encounter a frigid morning starting the car, a hot and stuffy experience herding the kids into ski school, cold and windy chairlift rides to the top of the mountain, aerobic downhill skiing, and a sunny and warm afternoon of slush skiing in the spring.
 Ski jackets provide warmth by trapping the body's natural heat inside the jacket.
-A well-ventilated ski jacket gives the user options to keep this heat inside the jacket or let it escape through zippered vents, through the shell fabric itself, or via other specific features.
+A well-ventilated ski jacket allows the user to keep this heat inside the jacket or let it escape through zippered vents, through the shell fabric itself, or via other specific features.

 Some jackets feature highly breathable fabrics that slow the internal heat buildup, like the Outdoor Research Skytour AscentShell.
 Other jackets have huge vents that allow the user to open up to the outside environment in a flash, like the Outdoor Research Hemispheres II, Arc'teryx Rush, and Arc'teryx Sabre, while some feature vents that are not helpful at all, like the 686 Smarty 3-in-1.
 Jackets with insulation hold heat in the body of the jacket, even when vents are open, thus reducing ventilation potential.
 Shell jackets will dump all their heat when the vents are opened up.